-D. Simulations
+Simulations

 As discussed below, the results were not as definitive as expected.
 Therefore, additional runs were performed in an attempt to eliminate sources of uncertainty that could have masked the expected effect.
-This paper focuses on Run 1, the original design, with comments in the analysis on the effects of the modifications for runs 2-4.
-Full presentation of runs 2-4 will be forthcoming in a future report.
+This section focuses on Run 1, the original design, with comments in the analysis on the effects of the modifications for runs 2-4.